Border Crossing: Kenya to Uganda via Busia

 I jumped on the back of a motor bike, a Boda-Boda and rode the short distance to the 'stage'.

-I found the Jinja matatu:
+I found the matatu going to Jinja:

-It would be 15,000 UGX as the young lady said.
+It was going to cost 15,000 UGX, exactly as the young lady had said.

 It was some time before we were ready.
 It was hot.
 I suffered quietly.